Pure workplace culture with the help of Jostle

 Pure is a UK-based recruiting company with 80 people in four offices located around Eastern England.
 Founded in 2002, Pure set out to build a people-focused and supportive culture for their business, a different approach in their industry.
 As the company grew, aligning values and communication, scaling a consistent culture, and maintaining a unified approach to achieving the vision of the company became more challenging.
-With these core needs in mind, Pure found and deployed a new employee intranet in 2013.
+With these core needs in mind, Pure found and deployed a new employee platform.

 A different approach to recruiting